ClawmanCat/ShapePainter/README.md

 ### Controls
 - If a shape is selected, click to place or click and drag to resize before placing.
 - Shift + drag to create a selection.
-- Ctrl + drag to move the selection.
+- Ctrl + drag to move the selected items.
-- Alt + drag to resize the selection.
+- Alt + drag to resize the selected item.
 Only one item may be selected.

 ### Patterns
 Several design patterns were implemented as part of this exercise: